apostrophecms/apostrophe-documentation/tutorials/getting-started/settings.md

 module.exports = {
   modules: {
     settings: {
-      analyticsId: 'totally different for this server
+      analyticsId: 'totally different for this one server' }
-    }
   }
 };